antoinezanardi/werewolves-assistant-api/config/apidoc/footer.md

 ## <a id="player-actions"></a>🔪 Player Actions

+Actions can be performed by a group, a role or a player which has a specific attribute.

 | Action            | [Role](#player-roles)             | [Group](#player-groups) | [Attribute](#player-attributes)  |              When - Use and Limits                                                                                                                               |
 |:-----------------:|:---------------------------------:|:-----------------------:|:--------------------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | eat               | 🐺<br/>werewolf                   | 🐺<br/>werewolves        | -                                | Each night - Eat a villager chosen by majority.                                                                                                                  |